"Soul and body, I suggest, react sympathetically to each other.

 To move within this landscape of texture and form, restoring balance and flow,

-Through practice it became evident that tensions in the body are a reflection of tensions in the psyche
+Over time and through practice it became evident that tensions in the body are a reflection of tensions in the psyche

 and that different qualities of touch can both soothe the heart and clarify the mind